CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ### Step 1: Set Up Visual Studio for the Mobile SDK

 1. Verify that you have a CA Mobile API Gateway and an app configuration file (`msso_config.json`).
-2. Add the Mobile SDK (recommended) or dlls to your project.
+2. Add the Mobile SDK using NuGet (recommended) or dlls to your project.

     **NuGet Packages**
       a.
 In Visual Studio, open your platform app, right click **Packages**, **Add Packages...**